 Installing the VMM Self-Service Portal

 For System Center Virtual Machine Manager (VMM) 2008 or VMM 2008 R2, the VMM Self-Service Portal is an optional, Web-based component that enables users to create and manage their own virtual machines within a controlled environment.
 Before installing the VMM Self-Service Portal, ensure that the computer meets minimum hardware requirements and that all prerequisite software is installed.
 For more information about hardware and software requirements, see System Requirements: VMM Self-Service Portal.

 Use the following procedure to install the VMM Self-Service Portal.
-To perform this procedure, you must be an administrator on the computer and be a member of the Virtual Machine Manager Administrators security group.
+To perform this procedure, you must have administrator privileges for the computer.

 To install the VMM Self-Service Portal

-On the product DVD or network share, double-click setup.exe, and then click Run as administrator.
+On the product media or network share, right-click setup.exe, and then click Run as administrator.

-On the Setup menu, click Install VMM Self-Service Portal.
+On the Setup menu, click VMM Self-Service Portal.

-On the Prerequisites Check page, review any alerts or warnings about hardware that does not meet the minimum or recommended requirements or missing software prerequisites.
-You can continue if you receive warnings, but alerts must be resolved before you can proceed with the installation.
+On the Prerequisites Check page, review any alerts or warnings about hardware that does not meet the minimum or recommended requirements, or missing software prerequisites.
+You can continue the installation if you receive warnings, but you must resolve all alerts before you can proceed with the installation.
 For more information, see System Requirements: VMM Self-Service Portal.

 On the Web Server Settings page, do the following:

-In the Virtual Machine Manager server area, specify the name of the VMM server you want the VMM Self-Service Portal to connect to and the port setting that you want the VMM Self-Service Portal to use to communicate with the VMM server.
+In the Virtual Machine Manager server area, specify the name of the VMM server you want the VMM Self-Service Portal to connect to, and the port that you want the VMM Self-Service Portal to use, to communicate with the VMM server.

 In the Web server area, specify the port that you want self-service users to use to connect to the Self-Service Portal.

-If the default port setting (80) for the VMM Self-Service Portal is being used by another Web site, you must either use a different dedicated port setting or specify a host header for the portal.
-For more information about host headers, see article 190008, "HOW TO: Use Host Header Names to Host Multiple Sites from One IP Address in IIS 5.0" in the Microsoft Knowledge Base (http://go.microsoft.com/fwlink/?LinkId=88875).
+If the default port (80) for the VMM Self-Service Portal is being used by another Web site, you must either use a different dedicated port or specify a host header for the portal.
+For more information about host headers, see Hardening VMM Self-Service Web Servers (http://go.microsoft.com/fwlink/?LinkID=123617).

 On the Summary of Settings page, review your settings and do one of the following: